rchampieux/guidelines_citation_patterns/README.md

-guidelines_root_sample = PMIDs for guidelines we are evaluating in study. guidelines_citation = Col 1:  Guideline PMID ; Col 2: Cited PMID (column one is key to guidelines_root_sample file
+guidelines_root_sample = PMIDs for guidelines we are evaluating in study. guidelines_citation = Col 1:  Guideline PMID ; Col 2: Cited PMID (column one is key to guidelines_root_sample file datacollection = metadata we want to collect for each guideline PMID and each cited PMID